green-party-dublin-central/nh-web/site/content/_index.md

 ---
 title: "Home"
 pagetitle: Neasa Hourigan T.D.
-subtitle:  Dublin Central transport projects status
+subtitle:  What Have The Greens Done For You?
-subtitlelink: /post/transport-projects-status/
+subtitlelink: /post/what-have-the-greens-done-for-you/
 image: /img/073A2409.jpg
 blurb:
     heading: "Who am I?"